RiteshKaushal57/Devops-Projects/ArgoCD/app-of-apps/ReadME.md

 * turn this into a **cheat sheet**
 * add a **diagram**
 * or combine it with your App-of-Apps notes into one GitOps page

+The database app was healthy because it had no resources to deploy, so Kubernetes never checked whether the namespace existed.